RyanParsley/skillful-notes/slides.md

 <!--

-Let's talk about where your personal notes stop and shared documentation starts.
+I've spent a bit of time thinking about where my personal notes stop and where shared documentation starts.

-I've been thinking a bit on how to smoothly transition from one class of writing to the other and am looking forward to sharing some tips and tricks.
+For those of you that don't work closely with me, I tend to post notes eagerly.
+Meaning, I share ideas that I'm still figuring out.

+Learning in public like this has been very effective for me.
+This isn't a presentation to convince you about that.

+At some point, words you write go from private to public and that hand-off is worth thinking about.

+I believe there's value in making this seamless, but not at the sacrifice of flexibility in your personal notes.
+Keep that as frictionless as possible or you simply won't do.

 -->